CGN News Editorial Standards and Practices

 Private personal matters involving public figures should be handled with care and should have a clear public-interest basis.

-17. Weather Standards
+19. Weather Standards

 CGN News weather coverage should be useful, timely, and clear.
 Weather content may include current conditions, forecasts, severe weather alerts, radar-style summaries, local impacts, travel risks, and seasonal outlooks.

+Weather reports should identify forecast uncertainty when relevant.
 Severe weather coverage should avoid sensationalism.
 Risk should be communicated plainly and responsibly.

-18. Sports Standards
+20. Sports Standards

 CGN News sports coverage should be accurate, timely, and clearly sourced.